MattiaSilvestri/sweet-page/README.md

 things, but I'm responsible for all the JS logic and project structure, proof: the bad logic and project structure.

+Bugs are to be expected and might be fixed when I have time, use at your own risk.

 ## Featuers
 - Search bar.
 - Store and group bookmarks in tabs and subcategories.